browserengineering/book/book/accessibility.md

 interactions such as submitting forms, typing in text areas, navigating links, and selecting items on the page.

-Let's start with the browser chrome, since it's easiest.
+Let's start with the browser chrome, since it's the easiest.
 Here, we need to allow the user to go back, to type in the address bar, and to create and cycle through tabs, all with the keyboard.
 We'll also add a keyboard shortcut for quitting the browser.[^one-more] Let's make all